|

 HIP DYSPLASIA

 In the first 720 Basenji hip x-rays sent to the OFA (Orthopedic Foundation for Animals) for evaluation, 3.1% were found to be dysplastic.
-This may not seem like a signifcant number, however the number becomes more significant with the realization that most veternarians can determine that a dog is dysplastic by looking at the x-ray, so most x-rays on dysplastic dogs are NOT sent to the OFA.
+This may not seem like a significant number, however the number becomes more significant with the realization that most veternarians can determine that a dog is dysplastic by looking at the x-ray, so most x-rays on dysplastic dogs are NOT sent to the OFA.

 Another thing to consider is that in the last 10 years 1371 Basenjis have had their hips graded by the OFA.

-Of those Basenjis, 90 have be graded as "Fair" - that's over 6% - and "Fair" is just a step above displastic.
+Of those Basenjis, 90 have been graded as "Fair" - that's over 6% - and "Fair" is just a step above displastic.
 If a Basenji is graded "Fair" at less then 3 years of age, they should be x-rayed again in about a year.
 Often the second x-ray shows hip dysplasia.

 We suggest that you should deal with a breeder who x-rays all of their breeding stock and gives a guarantee against hip dysplasia.
 Don't be afraid to ask for proof - the OFA issues a certificate for each dog they evaluate.

 And don't just ask about the parents of your potential puppy - ask about the grandparents too.
 There have been several cases where a dog has passed OFA's evaluation, but his mother and/or father are dysplastic and he has produced dysplastic children.
+Also, be concerned about dogs that were graded "Fair", especially at a young age.

-submitted and have passed the evaluation.
+You can check the OFA website (www.offa.org) for further information.
+They list all dogs that been submitted and have passed the evaluation.
 They also list abnormal results if the owner has granted permission for the information to be made public.
+You can look at a vertical pedigree of a dog.
+A vertical pedigree shows all test results for parents, grand parents, siblings and offspring.
+It's a fabulous tool.

 The Basenji Health Endowment collects money that is used to fund researchers who are looking for tests and/or cures for our various health problems.
 All donations are tax-deduxtable.